 As part of our work to celebrate the flourishing creative community that Strathcona is, we have a 5-year mural strategy to increase the number of street murals in the district.
 The SBIA works with Vancouver Mural Festival to bring new murals to the district each year, and encourages our district property owners to explore and embrace opportunities to showcase public art.

 If you are interested in a mural on your building, get in touch with the SBIA at 604-258-2727.

 Hastings Urban Tree Planters

 The Hastings Urban Tree Planters are an urban greening initiative that responds to the lack of trees along some of the streets in Strathcona.
 The tree planters bring life to our streetscapes by adding pops of life, greenery and colour.
-The cement planters are painted with murals by local emerging artists and the trees are stewarded by local businesses and Mission Possible Maintenance.
+The cement planters are refreshed with new mural designs painted by local artists every few years, and the trees are stewarded by local businesses.

 Bizmap is a tool that shares place-based data at the neighbourhood level.
 Visit Bizmap to find relevant market data for business districts across Vancouver.
 The data — including demographics, business types, building information, and area activities — gives users highly specific information to help with their decision making, from finding the ideal business location to expanding their customer base, or finding other businesses to collaborate with.